 Feel as though you’ve traveled overseas with a visit to the delightful Frankenmuth River Place Shops.
 More than just a place to shop, you can enjoy the full Bavarian experience at the charming shopping village.
 Designed to resemble an authentic German village, the architecture is photogenic.

 Board the Bavarian Belle Riverboat for a relaxing and informative boat ride along the Cass River, and enjoy the cute streams and waterfalls spread throughout the complex.
+During the Michigan fall you can even experience Oktoberfest here!

 2. Take a Tour of St. Lorenz Lutheran Church